-This is performed by on-demand OAM.
-One MEP sends LMM frames to its peer MEP and receives LMR frames from its peer MEP.
-The calculation method specified in the LM control process is depicted in Figure VI.2.
+This is performed by the on-demand OAM and an MEP which sends LMM frames to its peer MEP and receives LMR frames from its peer MEP.
+The calculation method specified in the LM control process is depicted as shown in Figure VI.2.